MicrosoftDocs/SupportArticles-docs/Viva/Glint/historical-import/import-error-missing-required-field.md

 To fix the issue, follow these steps:

 1. Open the .csv file in a text editor, such as Notepad++ or Sublime.
 1. Resave the file in UTF-8 encoding.
-Don't save in UTF-8 with BOM encoding.
+(Don't save the file in UTF-8 with BOM encoding.)
 1. Import the file again.